arewhyaeenn/OOP_FLOW_OF_CONTROL/README.md

 	++i;
 }
 ```

+[EXERCISE] Determine what value `i` has in the snippet above after the loop ceases interation.

 [EXERCISE] Create a simple program the the while loop above in its main method.
 Run with debugger...